 but were able to co-exist, thrive, and evolve within the same time and place.
 It is a point of inspiration when questioned how can one be technical and creative.

-The analogy goes beyond the obvious comparisons, as do I. The comparison helps show how conflicting styles, views, materials can still become canon and revered, even decades later, all stemming from the same systems of influence.
+The analogy goes beyond the obvious comparisons.
+The comparison of Pop Art / Abstract Expressionism helps show how conflicting styles, views, materials can still become canon and revered, even decades later, all stemming from the same systems of influence.
 There's obvious visual contrast between a portrait of a woman by de Kooning and a portrait of a woman by Lichtenstein - and they are both deemed pivotal to Western Art.

 As I drew shapes of color to layer atop in Adobe Illustrator when establishing a vector style, I imagined drawing with construction paper and scissors as I did as a kid, layering wild organic shapes with scraps of various colored paper.